How to Make Your Ping Pong Paddle Sticky + Keep It Sticky

 The effect lasts around 8-12 weeks which is the most you will get out of any rubber rejuvenation method.
 When the booster begins to fade you simply reapply.

-- Remove your rubber from the blade if it is attached and take off your rubber protector if you have one
+- Remove your rubber from the blade and take off your rubber protector if you have one

 - Apply a thin coat of table tennis glue